Open Access Policies

 Third, by making a blanket policy, individual faculty benefit from their membership in the policy-making group.
 The University can work with publishers on behalf of the faculty to simplify procedures and broaden access.
 Without a blanket policy, the unified action benefit of the policy would be vitiated.

-With support from OSC, open-access policies are now in place at:
+With support from OSC, open-access policies are now in place at all Harvard schools:

 The Internet and web have enabled individual faculty to make their articles widely, openly, and freely available.
 Research has repeatedly shown that articles available freely online are more often cited and have greater impact than those not freely available, and this trend is increasing over time.
 Consequently, many faculty already make their writings available on their web pages, sometimes in potential violation of copyright law and sometimes through individual copyright negotiations with publishers.
 The Open-Access Policy allows faculty authors to make their writings openly accessible, and it enables the University to help them do so.